Antipurity/sensor-network/docs/ROADMAP.md

 ## Platform

-The Sensor Network aims to expose all real-time data accessible to a machine in a modular, dynamically-reconfigurable, fashion.
+The Sensor Network aims to expose all real-time data accessible to a machine in a modular, dynamically-reconfigurable, AI-enabled, fashion.

 It has to be efficient, and easily accessible.